adexdams/ml-product-planning/README.md

 Building a product to personalize and optimize loyalty benefits for customers and retailers
 * This demo was developed following the completion of lessons on AI and building AI solutions from completing the "ElementsofAI" courses: https://www.elementsofai.com/
+* Sequel to that is the completion of the Machine Learning Product Management Guide on Udemy: https://www.udemy.com/course/machine-learning-for-product-managers/

 ## Summary